shreyp135/Alethea/README.md

 - Pull requests
 - Conversations and queries
 - User-submitted troubleshooting history
+- Caching for fast and quick retrieval of data

 It turns chaotic operational data into **clarity, explanations, and warnings before failures happen**.